What are some of the things that come to mind when you think of Canada?

 “If you ask around Silicon Valley, all the top companies will have had an intern from Waterloo,” says general partner at SV Angel Kevin Carter.

 Startups in Waterloo further benefit from institutions like the Communitech coalition and the Accelerator Centre.
-Both of these provide in-house mentorship from entrepreneurs and venture capitalists, educational courses, and funding access.
+Both provide in-house mentorship from entrepreneurs and venture capitalists, educational courses, and funding access.

 Communitech is one of nine North American tech hubs in the Google for Entrepreneurs network.
 They describe themselves as a thriving community that: “enables tech hubs by providing them with technical content, business tools, and infrastructure upgrades so that they can support increasing demand from developers and startups and help grow their local economies.”